 Television technology is constantly advancing with countless new concepts emerging every year.
-If you are thinking of buying a new television but not sure where to start, this article will help you as we provide a simplified guide of the most important characteristics that should be taken into account when making your choice.
+If you are thinking of buying a new TV set but not sure where to start, this article will help you as we provide a simplified guide of the most important characteristics that should be taken into account when making your choice.

-OLED or LCD
+What's better: OLED or LCD?

 Although there are more than just 2 types of display technologies, as a consumer, you must make the basic choice between OLED and LED, hence why we have this comparison for you.